 - Rule Enforcement: The management company supports the board in enforcing community rules and regulations, sending violation notices, conducting inspections, and following up on compliance matters.

 - Resident Communication: The management company serves as a point of contact for homeowners, handling inquiries, requests, and concerns.
 They facilitate effective communication between the board and residents through various channels.

 In summary, the HOA board of trustees primarily focuses on governance, strategic planning, and decision-making, while the HOA management company provides operational support, expertise, and efficient management of day-to-day tasks.
 The board sets the direction for the community, and the management company assists in executing and managing those decisions effectively.

 Work With a Trusted HOA Management Company

 The daily operations of an HOA shouldn’t fall solely on the Board members.
 These tasks can impede your personal schedule, and your team may not have the skills to handle the work in the first place.
 That’s why working with an HOA management company like Innovative Management is much more effective.
-Please get in touch with us today for more information about the benefits of having an HOA management company.
+Get in touch with us today for more information about the benefits of hiring an HOA management company.